 Description: The allies were receiving accurate information about the murder of European Jewry at a very early stage.
 However, even though they formally denounced Nazi atrocities against the Jews in 1942, the "Final Solution" continued to unfold, largely uninterrupted.
 Why did allied leaders stand by as millions were being killed?
 In this episode of "On the Holocaust", Yad Vashem's podcast, Dr. David Silberklang will continue to explore the free world's response to the Holocaust.

-And the World Remained Silent: the Allies and the Holocaust- Part II - Transcript
+The Allies and the Holocaust Part II - Transcription:

 [00:05] Nate Nelson: Hi, I’m Nate Nelson.
 Welcome back to “On the Holocaust” from Yad Vashem.
 A quick note before we begin: This episode of our program contains the second part of a larger discussion I had with Dr. David Silberklang on the Allied response to the Holocaust.
 If you haven’t done so yet, pause here and listen to our Part I episode, as the material discussed here follows from the material covered there.
 Thanks.